 Balloon Bombs: What are they?

-Balloon bombs were hot air balloons
+Balloon bombs were hydrogen fiiled, paper balloons

 They were launched by Japan during World War II to wreak havoc on American